kisakoodaus/noi-2024/thinice/statement.md

 $\rightarrow$ left $\rightarrow$ pick coin $\rightarrow$ right
 $\rightarrow$ pick coin $\rightarrow$ right $\rightarrow$ pick coin

-Note that Uolevi can't collect six coins because he can't get back to an edge square after this.
+Note that Uolevi cannot collect six coins because he would not be able to get back to an edge square after this.

 # Subtask 1 ([score=1] points)